Electric field control of phonon angular momentum in perovskite BaTiO$_3$: Results and discussion

 \section{Results and discussion}

-BaTiO$_3$ is a prototypical perovskite material with a structural motif that consists of corner-shared Ti--O octahedra.
-Above 390~K BaTiO$_3$ can be described as being in an average centrosymmetric structure $Pm\bar{3}m$ with Ti atom in the center of the octahedron.\cite{BTO_P4mm,kwei} Since this structure has inversion symmetry, generically phonons in such material (away from high-symmetry point, line, or plane of the Brillouin zone) will have zero angular momentum.
+BaTiO$_3$ is a prototypical perovskite material with a structural motif consisting of corner--shared Ti--O octahedra.
+We show the relevant phases of BaTiO$_3$ and their associated polar displacement directions in Figure~\ref{fig:bto_phases}.
+Above 390~K BaTiO$_3$ can be described as having an average centrosymmetric structure $Pm\bar{3}m$ with a Ti atom in the center of the octahedron, see Fig.~\ref{fig:bto_phases}(a).\cite{BTO_P4mm,kwei} Since this structure has inversion symmetry, phonons in such material will have zero angular momentum.

-Between 280~K and 390~K BaTiO$_3$ is in a non-centrosymmetric and polar structure with space group $P4mm$.
-Oxygen atoms that are in the same plane as titanium atoms we label as planar oxygens while those along the tetragonal axis we label as apical oxygens.
-In the tetragonal phase, polarization develops along one of the pseudo-cubic axes.
-For convenience, in this manuscript we choose polarization $\bm P$ to point along the $[001]$ direction.
-Since inversion symmetry is broken, now a generic (non-symmetric) phonon in tetragonal BaTiO$_3$ will have a non-zero angular momentum $\bm l_{{\bm q} \nu}$.
-In other words, generically a phonon will correspond to the elliptical motion of atoms about their equilibrium positions resulting in non-zero $\bm l_{{\bm q} \nu}$.
-Furthermore, since time-reversal remains a symmetry in BaTiO$_3$ the phonon angular momentum for a given branch at $\bm q$ and $-\bm q$ will be opposite to each other.
-Therefore, total angular momentum, summed over all $\bm q$ points will be zero, as dictated by the time-reversal symmetry.
+Between 280~K and 390~K BaTiO$_3$ is in a non-centrosymmetric and polar structure with the space group $P4mm$.
+Oxygen atoms that are in the same plane as titanium atoms are labeled planar oxygens, while those along the tetragonal axis are labeled apical oxygens.
+In the tetragonal phase, polarization develops along one of the pseudocubic axes.
+In this manuscript we choose the polarization $\bm P$ to point along the $[001]$ direction, as shown in Fig.~\ref{fig:bto_phases}(b).
+Since inversion symmetry is broken, a generic (non-symmetric) phonon in tetragonal BaTiO$_3$ will now have a non-zero angular momentum $\bm l_{{\bm q} \nu}$.
+In other words, generically, a phonon will correspond to the elliptical motion of atoms about their equilibrium positions, resulting in a non-zero $\bm l_{{\bm q} \nu}$.
+Furthermore, since time-reversal remains a symmetry in BaTiO$_3$ the phonon angular momentum for a given branch at $\bm q$ and $-\bm q$ will be opposite to each other.\footnote{If system has an inversion symmetry but the time-reversal symmetry is broken, then the phonon angular momentum at $\bm q$ and $-\bm q$ has the same sign.} Therefore, the total angular momentum, summed over all $\bm q$ points will be zero, as dictated by the time-reversal symmetry.

-At even lower temperatures, between 190~K and 270~K BaTiO$_3$ is in a $Amm2$ structure with polarization pointing along $[011]$ direction.
-Finally, below 15~K BaTiO$_3$ is in a rhombohedral space group $R3m$ with polarization pointing along the pseudo-cubic $[111]$ direction.
+At even lower temperatures, between 190~K and 270~K BaTiO$_3$ is in a $Amm2$ structure with polarization pointing along the $[011]$ direction.
+Lastly, below 15~K BaTiO$_3$ is in a rhombohedral space group $R3m$ with polarization pointing along the pseudocubic $[111]$ direction, as we show in Fig.~\ref{fig:bto_phases}(c).